More than 80 million people in the United States have taken up bicycling for fun, exercise, and transportation.

 Choose wide streets.
 When a street lane is too narrow for a vehicle and bicycle to safely ride side-by-side, or if there are several parked cars on the street, you will need to join traffic and ride toward the center of the road.
 If this causes traffic behind you to jam, or if cars are switching lanes trying to pass you, it is safest to find a different, quieter street.

 - Avoid distracted cycling.
-Do not listen to music with head phones, talk on your phone, text, or do anything else that can obstruct your hearing and/or vision while riding.
+Do not listen to loud music with head phones, talk on your phone, text, or do anything else that can obstruct your hearing and/or vision while riding.

 - Take extra precautions while bicycling at night.
 Wear bright fluorescent colors and make sure to have rear reflectors.
 Both a working tail light and headlight should be visible from 500 feet away.